 We have developed an alpaca business plan proforma spreadsheet that is capable of helping you plan and predict start-up costs, herd growth, project sales to determine expected income and expenses.

 We always provide a proforma with starter herd purchases from Stargazer so you will be able to predict how your business should grow.
 We also provide consulting for existing herds and those considering raising alpacas as a business venture.
 Contact us for more information.

 RECORD KEEPING FORMS

-This record keeping system and forms are copyrighted and are made available for private/individual use only.
+These record keeping forms are copyrighted and are made available for private/individual use only.
 (Please obtain authorization if considering use for Commercial purposes.)

-Over the last 18+ years, we have looked at many computer-based, herd management, record keeping systems available on the market.
+Over the last 20+ years, we have looked at many computer-based, herd management, record keeping systems available on the market.
 We found they were excellent for recording information/data but were ineffective to use in time sensitive decision making situations or to easily review an animals history of any stand out issues.
 In general they are great for archiving information but pretty cumbersome to use as a management tool to aid in diagnosis.

 Cindy’s background as a critical care RN helped us design the following forms.
-These forms provide a quick retrieval of information without the need of reading through line items of a report.
-Plus they eliminates the need for dual entries (jotting info onto a piece of paper in the barn and then transferring those notes into your computer when you get into the office.)
+These forms provide a quick retrieval of information without the need of reading through dozens or hundreds of line items in a report.
+Plus they eliminate the need for dual entries (jotting info onto a piece of paper in the barn and then transferring those notes into your computer when you get into the office.)
 Ideally, these forms were designed to be kept in individual animal files such as a 1 or 2 divider, side tab, classification files that provide a section for each form, placed in order year after year, as well as registration, show records and fleece/epd data.
 We would use blue for boys and red for girls and kept in a portable tub that is divided by paddock population.
 Amazon Classification folders